-Medicaid Clinical Coverage and PA Criteria for Non-Preferred Drugs link: Clinical Coverage/PA Criteria
+Medicaid Clinical Coverage and Pharmacy PA Criteria for Non-Preferred Drugs link: Clinical Coverage/PA Criteria

-To fax or mail Prior Authorizations: PA Fax/Mail Submission Process and Forms
+To fax or mail Pharmacy Prior Authorizations: Pharmacy PA Fax/Mail Submission Process and Forms

 Pharmacy PAs will be processed within 24 hours from when the request is received unless it is necessary for the PA request to be pended to obtain additional information.
 In that case, the PA may take an additional 24 hours from receipt.